Dlwnsrl06/dispersion-trading-strategy-/README.md

 out of the index disappear entirely. `build_basket_universe.py` already ranks by market cap per quarter, so the point-in-time weights are recoverable from `DlyCap`; it just doesn't emit them yet, only the ticker superset.
 Worth extending it to write a quarter-by-quarter weights table.
+(Done)

 ## Known simplifications